 How PSHRE is delivered

 The programme is delivered in themed units across Key Stage 2, 3 and 4.
-Students access one taught period of PSHRE a week.
+Students access timetabled lessons of PSHRE each week.
 Both the curriculum and extended curriculum contribute to aspects of PSHRE, from weekly assemblies to work within curriculum areas, outdoor education and off-site visits.
-Mentoring, individual contact with key workers and counselling with the school’s psychologist, affords students 1:1 contact to discuss and explore relevant issues and the impact on their lives and ability to progress and grow emotionally and socially.
+Keyworking sessions and counselling with the school’s psychologist, affords students 1:1 contact to discuss and explore relevant issues and the impact on their lives and ability to progress and grow emotionally and socially.

 Students study aspects of Christianity, Judaism, Islam, Hinduism, Quakerism, Buddhism and Sikhism, as well as exploring other faiths and lifestyles.
 Assemblies and cross-curricular themed activities provide opportunities to deliver religious education, with trips and visits also feeding into this.